 Photo Specialties, a professional photography company, will be present at Commencement.
 Graduating students will be photographed individually as they receive their diplomas.
 Package information will be available after the ceremony.
 Proofs and packages will be available on their website: www.photospecialties.com.
 For more information, see firstname.lastname@example.org or call 919-967-9576.
 Students are not required to purchase photographs.

 The College has reserved parking spaces for guests with mobility impairments; however, the total number of these parking spaces is limited.
-A valid permit is required for parking in reserved parking spaces.
-Those using wheelchairs or having other special needs are strongly encouraged to arrive on campus no later than 9:30 a.m. to be seated before Commencement begins at 10 a.m.
+A valid disability placard is required for parking in reserved parking spaces.
+Those using wheelchairs or with other special needs are strongly encouraged to arrive on campus no later than 9:30 a.m. to be seated before Commencement begins at 10 a.m.

 Spaces will be reserved within seating sections for wheelchairs at the Baccalaureate ceremony and the Commencement ceremony.

-If there will be a need for an ASL interpreter at the Baccalaureate and/or Commencement ceremony, please inform the College well in advance so that arrangements can be made.
+If there will be a need for an ASL interpreter or any other accommodations at the Baccalaureate and/or Commencement ceremony, please inform Georgie Bogdan, Director of Academic Accessibility at email@example.com by April 1 so that arrangements can be made.

 Commencement is typically held outside on Front Campus.
 In the event of light rain, Commencement will continue to be held outside.
 Graduating students, faculty members, and the platform party are not permitted the use of umbrellas, but they will be provided with a poncho to wear over their regalia.
 Guests are welcome to bring umbrellas as they wish.
 Diplomas will be distributed to Graduating students immediately following the ceremony in Lea Center.